Russell Hotel, The Rocks: Delicensing and subsequent use

 The premises of the delicensed Port Jackson Hotel were converted to a cafe; type use by 1927 operated a commercial lease from the Sydney Harbour Trust.
 In the early years of the cafe's operation, the lease changed hands regularly until 1932 when Emmanuel Sarandidis took on the business trading as the Colonial Café.
 Prior to this, the cafe would seem to have traded as Whitworth's Cafe.
 In the post Second World War era the cafe traded as the Singapore Cafe (1947/50) and Allen's Cafe (1970).

 From 1933 the upper floors of the building have been used to provide hotel accommodation.
-Trading as the Russell Private Hotel, the address of these premises was 143A George Street.
-The origin of the name, Russell, has not been determined and it may only be coincidental that the last licensed publican of the Port Jackson prior to its acquisition by Tooths Ltd. in 1896 was W. Russell.
+Trading as the Russell Private Hotel, the address of these premises was 143 George Street.
+The origin of the name, Russell, has not been determined and it may only be coincidental that the last licensed publican of the Port Jackson prior to its acquisition by Tooth & Co. in 1896 was W. Russell.
 The use of the upper floors as a private hotel has continued to the present.

-In 1981 the lease was transferred to the Russell Hotel Pty.
-Ltd. with Victoria Alexander as its Designer and Director.
+In 1981 the lease was transferred to the Russell Hotel Pty Ltd with Victoria Alexander as its Designer and Director.
 Alexander undertook an extensive refurbishment of the premises and reopened as Sydney's first boutique small hotel.
 The company sold its interest to a consortium in 1985.
-The intention of this consortium (Russell Hotel Pty.
-Ltd.) from the outset was to combine the operations of the Russell Hotel and the Fortune of War Hotel.
+The intention of this consortium (Russell Hotel Pty Ltd) from the outset was to combine the operations of the Russell Hotel and the Fortune of War Hotel.
 This was achieved in 1987.

 The ground floor (former cafe) section of the property was tenanted through the 1980s by the Japanese Bookshop, and (from c.
 1985) a Japanese delicatessen at the rear on the corner of Globe Street and Nurses Walk.
 This lease expired in 1991.
 After this time the ground floor was reconverted back to a cafe type use, initially operated by the proprietors of The Russell Hotel and traded as the Russell Tea Room, and then, from 1992, under sub-lease by Boulders Pty.
 Ltd. The ground floor was operating as the Acacia Restaurant in 2009.
 In 2021, the ground floor operates as a bar and restaurant, The Push, while the private hotel continues to provide accommodation.